COUNTIFS Function in Excel with Multiple Criteria from Different Sheet

 • Fourthly, “<>”&”” is the given criteria.
 Which will check whether the cell contains any value or is blank.

-• Finally, the COUNTIFS function will count those cells which have any text as cell value in the Region column of the Wild worksheet and simultaneously have any value in the Name column of the Missing Info worksheet.
+• Finally, the COUNTIFS function will count those cells that have any text as cell value in the Region column of the Wild worksheet and simultaneously have any value in the Name column of the Missing Info worksheet.

 • Subsequently, press ENTER to get the result.